Trade-off Between Efficiency and Consistency for Removal-based Explanations: Experiments

 The baseline algorithms chosen for comparison include LIME~\citep{ribeiro2016should}, Integrated Gradients~\citep{sundararajan2017axiomatic}, SHAP~\citep{lundberg2017unified}, Integrated Hessians~\citep{janizek2021explaining}, Shapley Taylor interaction index, and Faith-SHAP, where the first three are first-order algorithms, and the last three are second-order algorithms.

 The two language tasks we select are the SST-2~\citep{socher2013recursive} dataset for sentiment analysis and the IMDb~\citep{maas2011learning} dataset for movie review classification.
 The vision task is the ImageNet~\citep{krizhevsky2017imagenet} for image classification.
-To demonstrate the capability of our interpretation framework applied to vision tasks, we have generated two examples in Fig.~\ref{fig:illustation-interpretation-plot}, compared with LIME, Integrated Gradients (IG), and SHAP.
-Note that all of these methods are applied to the same image segmentation using the SLIC superpixels~\citep{achanta2010slic}.
+To demonstrate the capability of our interpretation framework applied to vision tasks, we have generated two examples in Figure~\ref{fig:illustation-interpretation-plot}, compared with LIME, Integrated Gradients (IG), and SHAP.
+Note that all of these methods are applied to the same ground-truth image segmentation provided by the MS-COCO dataset~\citep{lin2015microsoft}.
+For ablations on using the SLIC superpixels~\citep{achanta2010slic}, please refer to Appendix~\ref{sec:more-experiments}.

 For the SST-2 dataset, we attempt to interpret a convolutional neural network~(see details in Appendix~\ref{sec:experiment-settings}) trained with the Adam~\citep{kingma2014adam} optimizer for 10 epochs.
 The IMDb dataset contains long paragraphs, and each paragraph has multiple sentences.
 By default, we use periods, colons, and exclamations to separate sentences.

-For ImageNet~\citep{krizhevsky2017imagenet}, we aim to provide class-specific interpretation, meaning that only the class with the maximum predicted probability is considered for each sample.
-Following LIME~\citep{ribeiro2016should}, we split each $224\times 224$ image into 16 superpixels to balance human readability and computational efficiency.
+For the ImageNet~\citep{krizhevsky2017imagenet} dataset, we aim to provide class-specific interpretation, meaning that only the class with the maximum predicted probability is considered for each sample.
 We use the official pre-trained ResNet-101~\citep{he2016deep} model from PyTorch.